tutkuna/OpenStackSDK/README.md

 ## 5. Acceptance criteria
-- Implement a good (not-yet-determined) amount of features of the OpenStack Shared File Systems (Manila) API into the OpenStack Python SDK, create strenuous unit tests for them, and push them to the github branch https://github.com/openstack/openstacksdk/tree/feature/r1/openstack/shared_file_system/v2 .
+- Implement a good amount of features of the OpenStack Shared File Systems (Manila) API into the OpenStack Python SDK, create strenuous unit and functional tests for them, and push them to the gerrit page https://review.opendev.org/q/project:openstack%252Fopenstacksdk as patches for review.
-- Minimum acceptance criteria and stretch goals not yet specified by mentors.
+- Stretch goals would be getting our patches reviewed, all review feedback handled, and the patches merged to the release code.

 ## 6. Release Planning:
-- We will be implementing individual API features including tests for all features we implement and releasing features into the github branch individually in a weekly/bi-weekly manner. (not fully confirmed yet by mentors, but we will losely follow the OpenStack Yoga release cycle)
+- We will be working on implementing individual API features including tests for all features we implement and publishing our patches to the gerrit page individually in a bi-weekly manner.
 - Sprint 1: Signing up for the accounts necessary to contribute to OpenStack.
 Keeping in touch with the mentors.
 Figuring out the first steps we will be taking, the features we will implement. (~1 week)
-- Sprint 2: Starting work on implementing a subset of the features we will have decided on in sprint 1.
-(2-3 weeks)
+- Sprint 2: Starting work on implementing share instances, share instance export locations, and share group snapshots.
+(2 weeks)
-- Sprint 3: Next set of features.
-(2-3 weeks)
+- Sprint 3: Finish up testing for share instances, continue working on share group snapshots.
+Start implementing share group types and share replicas.
+(2 weeks)
+- Sprint 4: Start implementing share replica export locations.
+Continue with share group types, finish up share group snapshots.
+Fix share types (previous contributor’s patch) (2 weeks)
+- Sprint 5: Participate in Manila Bugsquash.
+Address mentors’ feedback on share instances patch to get it ready for merging.
+Still finishing up functional tests for share group types.
+Adding tests for share replica.
+(2 weeks)